Today’s post comes from Eva Paleczny, Learning & Education Specialist with Ontario Parks.

 - Did you see any birds in trees?

 - What do you think they were doing?

 - Did you see any signs of bird activity, such as a feather?

 - What does this feather remind you of?

 - What do you think it was saying?

 - What was your most surprising discovery?
 Your best discovery?

 Looking to take your birding adventures up a notch?

 Binoculars can really enhance your discovery of birds by allowing you to get a close up look at their intricate colour patterns and movements!
-Click here for a good article on choosing binoculars for children.
+Learn more about choosing binoculars for children.

 Find out how you and your children can contribute to scientific research and become citizen scientists.